 This course will provide an introduction to text-as-data methods, including how they work, how they can be applied, and common pitfalls to avoid.
 We will focus on linking concepts to measurement through textual data.
 Topics covered include: manual content analysis; text collection and pre-processing; advanced keyword queries and frequencies; dictionary analysis (including sentiment analysis); text similarity and reuse; topic modeling; and supervised machine learning.

-Starting August 3, we are offering this seminar as a 4-day synchronous*, remote workshop.
-Each day will consist of a 3-hour live lecture held via the free video-conferencing software Zoom.
+Starting April 27, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 Closed captioning is available for all live and recorded sessions.

 This seminar provides an intensive introduction to text-as-data methods, drawing on social science research and perspectives.
 The course will be roughly divided into four parts.

 In Part 1, we will give an overview of text-as-data methods, highlighting the range of applications they make possible.
 We will ground this discussion in classic “manual content analysis” methods, which remain the gold standard for validating computational approaches.